State and Local Response

 - City of Falcon Heights news updates

-- All City facilities are closed to the public through May 3, 2020.
+- All City facilities continue to be closed to the public for the time being.

 - The Centers for Disease Control and Prevention (CDC), and state and local public health are closely monitoring an outbreak caused by a novel (new) coronavirus (COVID-19) first identified in Wuhan, Hubei Province, China.